henrywu2019/BentoML/docs/source/concepts.rst

 * **Offline Batch Serving** - pre-compute predictions and save results in a storage system
 * **Edge Serving** - distribute model and run it on mobile or IoT devices

-BentoML has great support for online serving and offline batch serving.
+Kappa has great support for online serving and offline batch serving.
 It has a high-performance API server that can load a saved Bento and expose a REST API for client access.
 It also provide tools to load the Bento and feed it with a batch of inputs for offline inference.
 Edge serving is only supported when the client has the Python